MiroslavHustak/FSharp-Coding-Guidelines/README.md

 **Functional-Only Style**

-No use of classes, inheritance, or interfaces unless required for interoperability with .NET or external frameworks (such as Fabulous, TorChSharp or Elmish.WPF).
+No use of OOP features such as classes, inheritance, or interfaces unless required for interoperability with .NET or external frameworks (such as Fabulous, TorchSharp, or Elmish.WPF).

 **No Mixing of Paradigms**